samrum/OnStarJS/README.md

 Only exposes a method to remote start (aka precondition) a vehicle for now.
 Doesn't handle any failure responses from OnStar after the initial request is made.

 ## Example Usage
+Use a random version 4 uuid as a deviceId.

     import OnStar from "onstarjs";

     const config = {